sebastiansauer/sebastiansaueracademic/content/home/ebooks.md

 weight: 20

 title: eBooks
-subtitle: 'eBooks - free and open on the internet'
+subtitle: "eBooks - free and open on the internet.
+Tipp: Use your browser's translation tools to translate an ebook to your preferred language."

 content:
   # Page type to display.
 E.g. project.